Illustration of the three biblical feasts in Exodus 23 with wheat, unleavened bread, and tents

 • Ingathering / Tabernacles anticipates God’s final kingdom when He dwells with humanity.

 The book of Zechariah even foresees nations coming to Jerusalem to celebrate the Feast of Tabernacles (Zechariah 14:16).
-This shows that the feasts don’t just look back—they look forward to the ultimate fulfillment of God’s plan of redemption.
+This shows that the feasts don’t just look back—they look forward to the ultimate fullfillment of God’s plan of redemption.

-Why These Feasts Matter for Christians Today
+Why These Feasts Matter

 Spiritual Application